 The seat and the home of the spirit of the corn had served a variety of products, but obviously, the most common among all peoples is the last sheaf, the tradition of decorating which was in different people is very diverse, sometimes the sheaf was carried out in a certain mythological image, changing its name, already being called "grandfather", "grandmother" or otherwise.
 Everywhere a sheaf was done from the best of the crop and was the pride of the farmer.

 Special products were reaping decoration in England they are called "corn dollies" — corn dolls (the name has spread in many countries). $ (Doll) — change the word "idol" is in the understanding of the rural residents was the personification of the idol of grain.
 The shape of these jewelry may be the form associated with the name "doll".
 On the initial form and the symbolism of the "grain of the dolls" there are several opinions.(figure 3).
 The researchers came to the final opinion, a symbol of what they are.
 Some adhere to the idea that these products are reminiscent of the sheaf and symbolized the figure of a woman personifying simultaneously, the Mother-ancestor and grain Spirit.
 Others believe that the earliest harvest ornaments were made of coiled basketry.
 Spiral netting are found in many cultures around the world.
 They are the most ancient weaves and can symbolize the movement and development of spirit field.
 Despite the different views, forms of ritual performed products has been very steady and little change for millennia.
 In our fast paced world it is difficult to believe that the art form can be so static.
-The history of the emergence and development of straw

 Gradually braided ritual articles have lost their symbolic role, and she became less and less obvious.
 These products are seen as an integral part of the cultural heritage associated with the harvest and the beliefs of the agricultural peoples.
 In Europe, netting harvest jewelry has acquired a competition in which each owner tried to fulfill your decoration as good as possible in order that it was chosen as a symbol of the harvest of the village.
 Such events contributed to the development of new art forms and various kinds of nettings.
 Most forms of harvest decorations, currently known and specific to the traditional, emerged in the 16th-18th centuries.
 The more developed the decoration of these product retains the origins of the simple archaic forms that are close to the faith and the symbol of the house of the spirit of the grain (figure 4).Ornaments of straw was done not only to the harvest festivals, they were also used as a sign of attention and sympathy.
 The characters vpletennyh a variety of braided knots and hearts are widely distributed in Europe.
 For example, in the East of England kid, coming out to the girl who was supposed to have the wheat stalks.
 He could be alone with a girl provided that its hands are filled with weaving.
 At the wedding the groom gave his bride woven of straw "love knot", which symbolized the strong ties of marriage.
 Design of "nodes" was sometimes very difficult, they were carried out such as to show the ability of the groom, his ability to work (Fig .
 5).
-The history of the emergence and development of straw The history of the emergence and development of straw

 With the spread of Christianity traditional pagan jewelry has added new forms, one of which became the Christian cross.
 There are also less common forms, known only in one region.
 For example, straw spiders as stars are found only in Lithuania and Belarus.